 Within the College of Pharmacy are the following centers:

-- Arizona Poison and Drug Information Center, a 24/7 hotline answering approximately 70,000 calls annually regarding poisonings, envenomation and medication use.
+- Arizona Poison and Drug Information Center, a 24/7 hotline answering approximately 50,000 calls annually regarding poisonings, envenomations and medication use.

-- Center for Toxicology, including the Southwest Environmental Health Sciences Center, the UA Superfund Basic Research Program and the U.S.-Mexico Binational Center for Environmental Sciences and Technology.
+- Center for Toxicology, including the Southwest Environmental Health Sciences Center, the UA Superfund Research Program and the Dean Carter Binational Center for Environmental Health Sciences.

-- Center for Health Outcomes and PharmacoEconomic Research, focusing on cost-effectiveness of drug therapies, pharmaceutical policy analysis and drug-use evaluation.
+- Center for Health Outcomes and PharmacoEconomic Research, focusing on analyzing the cost-effectiveness of drug therapies, quality-of-life assessment, pharmaceutical policy analysis and drug-use evaluation.